 - Pro: $35 for 10 member areas and 4% transaction fees

-Email Marketing: To access native email marketing tools requires a subscription to a Squarespace Email Marketing plan.
+Email Marketing: Access to native email marketing tools requires a subscription to a Squarespace Email Marketing plan.
 All plans include unlimited subscribers, advanced analytics, mailing lists, and sender profiles.
-Automation is included with all but the entry tier plan.
+Automation is included with all but the entry-tier plan.

 - Starter: $5 for three campaigns and up to 500 sends